sivy/monkinetic-2020-content/posts/2001-01-05-navigation-in-web-applications.md

-Slug: navigation-in-web-applications
+date: 2001-01-05
-Date: 2001-01-05
+slug: navigation-in-web-applications
-Title: Navigation in Web Applications
+title: Navigation in Web Applications
-layout: post
+---

-<a href="http://www.user.com/webapps/webapps.htm">Navigation in Web Applications</a>.
+[Navigation in Web Applications](http://www.user.com/webapps/webapps.htm).
 Have to check this out.